XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/coalition.md

 # Protocol Assimilation/Coalition Echelons

-### Why are my XS units getting auto-locked?

-> Because tutorial said so?
-Only applies to first XS and XL copy of a particular unit.

-@ Visual

 ### What's the Coalition Combat Drill priority?

 > Data>Dish>Report.
 Subject to change without prior notice.

-### Do I need Dummy Cores for upgrading Coalition Units?

-> No. They have their own resources.

 ### Which one should I upgrade first in the Protocol Center?